 The Writing Revolution is incorporated and receives its 501c3 status as a nonprofit organization.
-We hire our first faculty members, Toni-Ann Vroom and Dina Zoleo, and begin partnering with Washington, DC and New York City public schools.
+TWR hires its first faculty members, Toni-Ann Vroom and Dina Zoleo, and begins partnering with Washington, D.C. and New York City schools.

 The Writing Revolution hires its founding Executive Director, Jacqueline M. Kelly.

-The Writing Revolution grows to reach approximately 1,500 teachers and 45,000 students from more than 100 schools.
+The Writing Revolution grows and reaches approximately 1,500 educators and 45,000 students.